rodneyshupe/Cookbook/Recipes/Sauces/InfinateSauce.rst

 Directions
 ----------

-1. Melt butter in 10-inch skillet over medium-high heat.
-Reduce heat to low and continue to cook, swirling skillet constantly, until butter is dark golden brown and has nutty aroma, 6 to 8 minutes longer.
+1. Melt the butter in a 10-inch skillet over medium-high heat, then reduce to low and cook, swirling the skillet constantly, until the butter is dark golden brown and smells nutty, 6 to 8 minutes longer.
-2. Off heat, stir in soy sauce.
-Transfer sauce to heatproof bowl, making sure to scrape out butter solids with rubber spatula.
+2. Off heat, stir in the soy sauce, then transfer to a heatproof bowl, scraping out the butter solids with a rubber spatula.
-3. Stir in lemon juice and serve.
+3. Stir in the lemon juice and serve.

 Notes
 -----